schapman1974/tinymongo/README.md

 perform CRUD (Create, Read, Update, Delete) of the TinyDB records.

 You can find the example of Flask-Admin with TinyMongo in [Flask-Admin Examples Repository](https://github.com/flask-admin/flask-admin/tree/master/examples/tinymongo)

+> NOTE: To use Flask-Admin you need to register a DateTimeSerialization as showed in the previous topic.

 # Contributions